 Patients from Lafayette often travel for advanced minimally invasive and motion-preserving spine surgery.
 Opening August 2026 with fellowship-trained expertise in robotic, endoscopic, and cervical disc replacement techniques.

-State-of-the-art robotic systems providing unmatched surgical precision and accuracy.
+modern robotic systems providing surgical planning and guidance support.

 Advanced techniques that maintain natural spinal movement and function.